jharwell/sierra/docs/src/plugins/engine/ros1robot/index.rst

   :ref:`usage/cli`) or implicitly passed via :envvar:`SIERRA_NODEFILE`.

-- The ROS environment is setup either in the .bashrc for the robot login user, or the necessary bits are in a script which SIERRA sources on login to each robot (this is a configuration parameter--see :ref:`tutorials/project/main-config`).
+- The ROS environment is setup either in the ``.bashrc`` for the robot login user.

 - ROS does not provide a way to say "Run this experiment for X seconds", so SIERRA inserts its own timekeeper node into each robot which will exit after X